 Available Internet Types in Japan

-A fixed-line internet is the fastest internet option available.
-This involves using a fixed fiber optic, or Hikari (光) line in your home to access the internet.
+Fiber optic internet is the fastest internet option available.
+This involves using a fixed fiber-optic, or Hikari (光) line in your home to access the internet.
 Depending on the location and availability, ADSL (Asymmetric Digital Subscriber Line) may be available instead.
-These types of fixed-line internet are typically contract-based and offer high speeds and high data consumption.
+These types of fiber optic internet are typically contract-based and offer high speeds and high data consumption.
 Depending on your location in Japan and the building you live in, your options may be limited.

 There are sometimes two companies you will need to work with when deciding to use this type of internet.
-Installation of the fixed lines in your building and room may be necessary.
+Installation of the fiber optic internet lines in your building and room may be necessary.
 These installations are done by one company, and the actual handling of your internet usage (Internet Service Provider) is a different company.

 Who this type of internet is for

-People who tend to watch a lot of streaming videos, play video games online, and use other services that require a lot of data and high speeds will benefit most from fixed-line internet services.
+People who tend to watch a lot of streaming videos, play video games online, and use other services that require a lot of data and high speeds will benefit most from fiber optic internet services.
 For the rest, you may be more interested in the next option.

 This option typically involves using a portable Pocket WIFI router to connect to the internet.
 The device uses a SIM card that connects to the cellular networks.
 This provides several benefits, the main one being portability.
 With a portable Pocket WIFI, you can access the internet from practically anywhere you have a cellular connection.
 You can also share the internet connection easily over a WIFI network with other devices.